5 ‘Cook it Yourself’ Style Restaurants You Should Check Out in Japan

 Photo by Opat Suvi/Shutterstock

-Japanese barbecue, or 'yakiniku' ('grilled meat') restaurants let you cook the meat and vegetables to your liking right at your table.
-Most of them offer a shichirin, or charcoal grills, for that classic smoky taste.
-Yakiniku restaurants offer a huge variety of ingredients for the grill, from potatoes, okra and shitake mushrooms to skirt steak (harami), horumon (offal) and kalbi, Korean-style marinated rib meat.
-Most diners choose to eat their yakiniku with a bowl of steaming rice, while other opt to make lettuce wraps with sanchu (flat lettuce), inspired by the popular Korean barbecue dish known as samgyeopsal (grilled pork belly wrapped in lettuce).
+Japanese barbecue, or yakiniku (meaning "grilled meat"), lets you grill your own meat and vegetables right at your table, often using charcoal grills (shichirin) for an authentic smoky flavor.
+Yakiniku restaurants offer a diverse selection of ingredients, from vegetables like potatoes, okra, and shitake mushrooms to meats such as skirt steak (harami), offal (horumon), and Korean-style marinated ribs (kalbi).
+Diners usually enjoy their yakiniku with a bowl of steaming rice, or create lettuce wraps with sanchu (flat lettuce), similar to the Korean dish samgyeopsal (grilled pork belly wrapped in lettuce).

 In Conclusion